* This is the Professional Version. *

 Including no- or low-fat dairy products, which are part of a healthy diet and help provide an adequate amount of vitamin D

-Low-fat (particularly very low saturated fat), high-fiber diets with modest calorie restriction (by 600 kcal/day) and substitution of some protein for carbohydrate appear to have the best long-term outcome.
+Low-calorie, high-fiber diets that modestly restrict calories (by 600 kcal/day) and that incorporate lean protein appear to have the best long-term outcome.
 Foods with a low glycemic index (see Table: Glycemic Index of Some Foods) and marine fish oils or monounsaturated fats derived from plants (eg, olive oil) reduce the risk of cardiovascular disorders and diabetes.

 Use of meal replacements can help with weight loss and maintenance; these products can be used regularly or intermittently.

 Diets that are overly restrictive are unlikely to be maintained or to result in long-term weight loss.
-Diets that limit caloric intake to < 50% of basal energy expenditure (BEE—see Overview of Nutritional Support : Energy expenditure), described as very low calorie diets, can have as few as 800 kcal/day.
+Diets that limit caloric intake to < 50% of basal energy expenditure (BEE), described as very low calorie diets, can have as few as 800 kcal/day.
 A very low calorie diet may be indicated for obese patients; however, such diets must be supervised by a physician, and after weight is lost, intake must be increased gradually to prevent patients from regaining weight.

 Exercise increases energy expenditure, BMR, and diet-induced thermogenesis.
 Exercise also seems to regulate appetite to more closely match caloric needs.
 Other benefits associated with physical activity include

-Strengthening (resistance) exercises increase muscle mass.
+Exercise, including strengthening (resistance) exercises, increases muscle mass.
 Because muscle tissue burns more calories at rest than does fat tissue, increasing muscle mass produces lasting increases in BMR.
 Exercise that is interesting and enjoyable is more likely to be sustained.
 A combination of aerobic and resistance exercise is better than either alone.
 Guidelines suggest physical activity of 150 min/wk for health benefits and 300 to 360 min/wk for weight loss and maintenance.
 Developing a more physically active lifestyle can help with weight loss and maintenance.

 Clinicians can recommend various behavioral interventions to help patients lose weight.
 They include